 Home emergency cover is not generally included as standard on your home insurance policy.
 However, it is generally available as an optional extra cover with prices being very affordable.
 Many people, therefore, choose to bolt-on this cover to their home insurance policy.

 When was my home built?

 Insurers will ask you to complete their question set honestly and to the best of your knowledge.
 Efforts should be made to find out the exact year your property was built.
 However, if this cannot be found then many insurers will work with the closest approximate date you can find.
 It is important however that this is flagged with the company you intend to use before you submit the policy.
 Each insurer can have different terms and conditions.

 Age of property is a rating factor for the majority of insurers.
 It does need to be reported accurately to avoid any issues of non-disclosure which could lead to claims being denied.
 Many customers in the past did not have an exact build date and we were still able to offer them a home insurance quote.

 Click here to learn how to calculate your property age.

 How home insurance claims work

-CoverBuilder home insurance is designed to be as straightforward and transparent as possible, with no hidden charges and clear cover.
+CoverBuilder home insurance is designed to be as straightforward and clear as possible, with no hidden charges.
 We realise that any form of damage at your property can be very distressing so we have made making a claim on your home insurance as simple as possible.